randydom/darkDynlib/README.md

 # darkDynlib
-Delphi platform-agnostic wrapper classes around OS dynamic library loading functions.
+A platform-agnostic wrapper class around OS dynamic library loading functions.
-This liobrary has been extracted from the darkGlass project at https://github.com/chapmanworld/DarkGlass as a sub-module which can be used independently.
+This library has been extracted from the darkGlass project at https://github.com/chapmanworld/DarkGlass as a sub-module which can be used independently.

 # Usage Instructions